samhita-l/rehs2024/README.md

 Make sure Git is installed in your command-line interface.
 Then, run `git clone https://github.com/samhita-l/rehs2024.git` in the terminal to clone this project to your local device.

 # Using the Code
 This project has several features.
-User input is made possible by the argparse module, which creates a command-line interface in your local terminal.
+User input is made possible by the argparse package, which creates a command-line interface in your local terminal.
 Start each query with `python parse_data.py`.
 We suggest viewing the project through Visual Studio Code.

 ## Running it directly
 If you run the file directly, the code will parse all the data from every module usage log and output it into a neat dataframe.
 From left to right, the headings are: